Mohamed-Akram-Hl/docs/0. Intro/English Introduction.md

 At high school, we learn algorithms, but there is no way to run it on computers.
 To address this issue, I created a new language that closely resembles algorithmic language and developed a Visual Studio Code extension.
 This allows us to write and execute code directly within Visual Studio Code without the need to translate the algorithms into Python

+It can also help beginners to learn the basics of programming.

-We can solve some basic problems like simply calculating the sum of two given numbers:
+We can solve some simple problems like calculating the sum of two given numbers:

 ```